Bailey Peacock-Farrell

-Bailey Peacock-Farrell (born 29 October 1996) is a professional footballer who plays as a goalkeeper for club Blackpool on loan from club Birmingham City.
-Born and raised in England, he plays international football for Northern Ireland.
+Bailey Peacock-Farrell (born 29 October 1996) is a professional footballer who plays as a goalkeeper for club Blackpool.
+Born in England, he plays for the Northern Ireland national team.

 Peacock-Farrell played in Middlesbrough's youth system before signing for Leeds United in 2013.
 He signed his first professional contract in June 2015 and made his first-team debut in April 2016.
 He went on loan to National League North club York City in October 2017.
 He broke into the Leeds first team late into the 2017–18 season and made his debut for the Northern Ireland national team in May 2018.
 He started the 2018–19 season as Leeds' first-choice goalkeeper before losing his place to Kiko Casilla in January 2019.
 He signed for Premier League club Burnley in August 2019.
 He spent the 2021–22 on loan at League One club Sheffield Wednesday.